PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-06 07:40:32
+Last updated: 2024-04-06 07:41:39
-Random Quote: I watched Jane die.
-I was there.
-And I watched her die. - Walter White
+Random Quote: 'Damn, you look like hell, Chief."Jim Hopper: "Oh yeah?
+Well, I looked better than your wife when I left her this morning." - Jim Hopper